nens/threedi-docs/source/a_releasenotes.rst

 - When downloading a revision, the gridadmin.h5 is also downloaded if available (#402)

-**Schematisation editor**

-Added support for the closed profile ‘0’.

 **Checker**

 - Warning for double cumultative cumulative discharges in the aggregation NetCDF - https://app.zenhub.com/workspaces/team-3di-5ef60eff1973dd0024268b90/issues/nens/threedi-api/1766 ?